hngi/ConstructionSite_ProjectEnvato_TeamF__JL/README.md

 ### Collaboration Instructions:

-1. Fork this repository to your local PC.
+1. Fork this repository.
+2. Clone it so you can start to work on you local
 2. Your assets such as images, CSS file, JavaScript file should be placed in the Images, CSS, Javascript folders respectively.
 3. Use 90% botstrap for your styling.
 4. Ensure responsiveness in your designs. **Important** .